umitproject/network-scanner/share/doc/umit/src/scanning.rst

 .. warning::

    This documentation is not finished!
 Part or all of it's content may be missing or inaccurate.
-As Umit is under constant development and improvement, expect changes in this documentation at upcoming releases.
+As Umit Network Scanner is under constant development and improvement, expect changes in this documentation at upcoming releases.

 Introduction
 ------------

-Umit was designed to accomodate and run more than one scan at time.
+Umit Network Scanner was designed to accomodate and run more than one scan at time.
 Each scan is executed and shown inside a *Scan Tab*, which has a title and organize every information obtained in the scan result.

 The *Scan Tab* tries to facilitate your life, by making the unformations easier to navigate and search for a given information.
 Usually, if you wanted